buddyx1/buddyx1/README.md

 - 👋 Hi, I’m @buddyx1
+- gender: male, year of birth: 1983, nationality: german, profession: electro-engineer, industry sector: mobile communications
-- 👀 I’m interested in Linux, Raspüberry Pi, other mc, Docker, Homelab,
+- 👀 I’m interested in IT, IoT, Server environments, virtualisation, Raspberry Pi`s, other mc`s, self hosting things, homelab...
-- 🌱 I’m currently learning coding
+- 🌱 I’m currently learning and learning and learning for years...
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me buddyx1@gmx.de